 Despite many payment options available, checks remain prevalent.
-Cash may be king, but when it comes to large sums, who carries that much?
+Cash may be king, but when it comes to large sums, who carries that much with him or her?

 There are good reasons people spend billions worth in check every year:

 Not anybody can cash out a check.
 Only the person mentioned by the sender can ask for a deposit.
 Although it’s possible, it’s too much work for the scammer.
 By the time they edit the check, the other will have already cashed it.

 Checks are easier to store safely.
 Even if you lose it, you can ask your sender to cancel it and send a new one.
 But if you lose cash, it’s lost forever.

 You wouldn’t be able to do that if checks weren’t traceable.
 The sender has control of his money since he hands out the check until your request processes.
 If he sends an amount by mistake or anything wrong happens, they can cancel it.